How to Edit DOCX and Extract Resources Using GroupDocs.Editor for Java

 Overview

-Extracting images is crucial for users who need to manipulate or save visuals separately from text.
+Extracting images is crucial when you need to reuse or archive visuals separately from the text.

 Step 1: Retrieve Images